Get started with Studio

 Message section codes

-Clients often have special requests that require back-and-forth emails with their Rich Media campaign manager.
-The creative shop is responsible for providing the QA team with this information using the Message field in the Publish tab of the Studio UI before you click Publish to QA.
+The creative shop is responsible for providing the QA team with any special requests or notes using the Message field in the Publish tab of the Studio UI before you click Publish to QA.
 Use these codes for such requests:

 |Ignore revision X||Replace "X" with a short description if you want the QA team to ignore a previous revision and pass QA.
 Use if there's an aspect of the creative that didn't pass DoubleClick QA but is known to be able to pass the site specs on the actual media plan.|